FAIR Fine Art Checklist

 Why edition language deserves its own photo checklist

-Collectors often crop one small notation and assume the specialist can do the rest.
-In photography appraisal, edition language has to be read together with print size, signature placement, certificate wording, gallery paperwork, and the full physical object.
+A cropped notation is not enough.
+Edition language has to be read with print size, signature placement, certificate wording, gallery paperwork, and the full object.

 • A notation such as 3/15 usually points to impression number 3 from an edition of 15, but the appraiser still needs to know whether the artist issued multiple sizes, later editions, or variant proofs.